yb33n/awesome-developer/docs/web-development/frontend-development/css/css-layout/css-positioning.md

 }
 ```

-#### When to use:
-- Minor adjustments to element positions.
-- Creating a positioning context for absolute children.

-### 3. Absolute Positioning
+### Absolute Positioning

-Absolute positioning removes an element from the normal document flow and positions it relative to its nearest positioned ancestor.
-(A positioned element is one whose position value is either relative, absolute or fixed.
-So unless the position is not set or static, an element is positioned.)

-#### Characteristics:
-- Removed from the normal document flow.
+- The element is removed from the normal document flow.
-- Positioned relative to the nearest positioned ancestor (or initial containing block).
+- It's positioned relative to its nearest positioned ancestor or the initial containing block.
-- Can overlap other elements.
+- It can overlap other elements.

-#### Usage:
+Example:
 ```css
 .parent {
   position: relative;